 Immigrants

-Infant death Data on deaths are obtained from the Civil Register for Vital Statistics and this register includes deaths for live-born infant who has not yet completed 1 year of life.
+Data on deaths are obtained from the Civil Register for Vital Statistics and this register includes deaths for live-born infants who have not yet completed one year of life.
 The described definition for Infant death is applied in Vital Statistics and so it is applied in all the requested datasets.

 Live birth